The gravitational field

 equations, three of which include the vector of gravitational field strength:

-where: is the mass current density, is the
+where: is the mass current density,

-density of moving mass, is the velocity of the mass flux creating the
+is the velocity of the mass flux creating the

-gravitational field and the torsion.
+gravitational field and the torsion field.

 These four equations fully

-turn, shows how the field acts on matter.
+the field acts on matter.

-If the gravitational field is
+If gravitational field is large

-gravitational field the body sizes could be smaller for the observer, and the
+field the body sizes could be smaller for remote observer, and the rate of time could slow down.
+Similar effects are taken

-Therefore, in case of strong gravitational field more general equations of the covariant theory of gravitation are used
+and time.
+Therefore, in case of strong gravitational field more general

-which there is the metric tensor.
+general relativity, in which there is the metric tensor.

-If we take the gradient of the
+If we take gradient of the first

-first Heaviside equation and the partial derivative with respect to time of the
+Heaviside equation and the partial derivative with respect to time of the

 fourth equation, as a result we can obtain inhomogeneous wave equation for the